gopro/labs/docs/control/chapters/README.md

 # Chapters Size Control

 GoPro cameras normally split long recordings into 4GB segments, we call these chapters.
 These 4GB (32-bit) MP4 files are the most compatible, yet larger 64-bit MP4 files are becoming more common.
-Increase your chapter size to 12GB with this control below.
+If you have an SD Card that is at least 64GBytes, you can increase your chapter size to 12GB with this control below.

 <input type="checkbox" id="lchptrs" name="lchptrs" checked>
 <label for="lchptrs">Enable Large Chapters</label><br>